gitbls/pistrong/CertInstall.md

-# Installing Certificates
+# Client Certificate Installation and VPN Configuration

+To use the VPN on a client device you need to install certificate(s) and configure the VPN.
+Here are step-by-step instructions for tested client operating systems.

 ## iOS 10
 You can use the Apple Configurator app to load certificates.
-Another way is to put them on a web server and browse to them. pistrong can send email  with URLs for the certificates if desired.
-Browse to each file and follow the prompts to add them both.
+Another way is to put them on a web server and browse to them. `pistrong` can send email with URLs for the certificates if desired.
+Browse to each file and follow the prompts to add both the .p12 file and the CA certificate.
 After the certificates have been added, configure the VPN.

 * Open the Settings app
 * Open the VPN settings
 * Tap "Add VPN Configuration"